A Budget-Friendly Day in Saratoga Springs, NY: Top Things to Do on the Cheap

 Think the track always has to be an expensive experience?
 Not necessarily!
-Saratoga Race Course offers walking tours at $3 a person, or $10 for a family - and tram tours are completely free.
+Saratoga Race Course offers a few different types of tours at low or no cost.

 Tours are held each racing day of the summer meet, except Travers Day.
 Get an overview of the facility, check out the unique landscapes and architecture, and get an inside peek at the track's backstretch area.

 Also during the summer, you can have breakfast on The Porch of the Clubhouse - the track allows you to bring in outside food, so more savings for you!
 This is a unique opportunity to see the horses work out in the morning.
 Admission is free; there is a fee for trackside parking but it is refundable if you leave before 10am.